simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 3. [Delete Google Analytics altogether](#3--delete-google-analytics-altogether)
 4. [Import your Google Analytics data into a privacy-friendly alternative](#4--import-your-google-analytics-data-into-a-privacy-friendly-alternative)

-Lets jump in!
+Let's jump in!

 ## 1. How to remove Google Analytics from your website

 Before showing you how to delete your Google Analytics account, we should touch upon the fact that there are multiple hierarchies in Google Analytics.
-This is to prevent confusion and to make sure you are deleting the right stuff.
+This is to prevent confusion and to ensure you are deleting the right stuff.

 **Account**: There is at least one account through which you can see your analytics